What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Positive Social Experiences

 During exercise sessions, try to expose your puppy to positive social experiences.
 This can include controlled interactions with other friendly dogs or supervised meetups with well-behaved adult dogs.
-Socializing your puppy helps develop good and ensures they feel comfortable and confident around other animals and humans.
+Socializing your puppy helps develop good behavior and ensures they feel comfortable and confident around other animals and humans.

 Basic Command Training